CREDO23/JS-OOP-handsOn-guide/README.md

 We welcome contributions!
 If you'd like to contribute to this project, please follow these guidelines:

-1. Fork the repository and create a new branch.
+1. Fork the repository
+2. Create a new branch.
-2. Make your changes and submit a pull request.
+3. Make your changes
+4. Submit a pull request.
-3. Ensure that your code adheres to the project's coding format.
+5. Ensure that your code adheres to the project's coding format.